 The free exchange of scientific and medical information can play an important role in international development.

-BioMed Central provides free, immediate and permanent online access to the full text of all articles published within its portfolio of 252 peer-reviewed journals, and through its open access waiver fund, ensures that scientific authors in low-income countries do not face financial barriers to publishing in open access journals.
+BioMed Central provides free, immediate online access to the full text of all research articles published within its portfolio of 255 peer-reviewed journals, and through its open access waiver fund, enables scientific authors in low-income countries to overcome the financial barriers to publishing in open access journals.

 Open access provides a way for researchers from low-income countries to participate more fully in the international research community, and so BioMed Central has created a set of initiatives designed to increase the visibility and output of scientific research from these countries.